fairinternal/composable-llm/README.md

 ## TODOS

 Plan of Attack
-- Describe the experimental setups
-- Get plots with the attention maps
 - Wes will do the position embeddings
     - eventually it would be nice to see the apparence of patterns similar to the modular addition paper.
 - I will do the successor function